 - Mapping your catchment with GIS mapping

-- Determining community need as opposed to ‘want’
+- Consulting with your community to determine need as opposed to ‘want’

 - Establishing supply and demand and the under or over supply gap

-- Identifying opportunities and how existing facilities (including schools) can be better used
+- Identifying opportunities to maximise use of existing facilities (including schools)

 - Assessing the best management option